polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    ![Submit a Sudo transaction to add the third node](/media/images/docs/tutorials/permissioned-network/sudo-add-well-known-node.png)

-4. In Authorize transaction, note that the Alice account is the valid `sudo` origin for this call, then click **Sign and Submit**.
+4. In Authorize transaction, note that the Alice development account is the default root administrative account and used as the `sudo` origin for this call, then click **Sign and Submit**.

    ![Verify and authorize the transaction](/media/images/docs/tutorials/permissioned-network/sudo-to-add-node.png)